Brand New Colors Start with Systems Grounding →

 What if my team disagrees with the model?+

 Good.
 Disagreement is often the first sign the model was never made explicit.
 The Dossier forces the conversation into reality: decision rights, constraints, tradeoffs.
 That conversation is usually overdue.
-The Dossier doesn’t create disagreement — it makes the existing disagreement visible and workable.
+The Dossier doesn't create disagreement — it makes existing disagreement visible and workable.

 How do you prevent a document nobody reads?+